 As we’ve become a busier society, we’ve also become a more visual one.
 That means that businesses need to create more visual and interactive content to engage their target audience.

-One of the benefits of using our surveys is that they yield customer data that can fuel ideas for the creation of visuals and interactive content.
+One of the benefits of using our market research surveys is that they yield customer data that can fuel ideas for creating visuals and interactive content.
 By gaining an understanding of a company’s or industry’s pain points, you can create content that conveys a message that resonates and zeros in on their goals, needs and interests.